 The embellishments served a symbolic function.
 Two birds, made out of dough, represent the couple, and other birds represent family and friends.
 The entire arrangement is surrounded by a wreath of periwinkle, a symbol of love and purity.
 The korovai receives blessings before it is placed in the oven for baking.

 The bride and groom were given the korovai as a blessing before the wedding ceremony.
 The korovai was shared by all the wedding guests, and this was considered the culmination of the wedding.
 During times of hardship, when a wedding was impossible, the blessing and sharing of bread was often considered enough to constitute a marriage in the eyes of the community.

-You will receive 1 love dove to bless and protect your marriage.
+You will receive 1 love dove to bless and protect.